MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/define-named-calculations-in-a-data-source-view-analysis-services.md

 ---
-title: "Define Named Calculations in a Data Source View (Analysis Services) | Microsoft Docs" ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services
+title: "Define Named Calculations in a Data Source View (Analysis Services) | Microsoft Docs"
+description: Use a named calculation to extend the relational schema of tables or views in a data source view without the underlying data source. ms.date: 05/02/2018 ms.prod: sql ms.technology: analysis-services